cheqd/product/product-suite/decentralised-identifiers-dids/README.md

 ## Overview

-The cheqd Network enables identity primitives, such as Decentralised Identifiers (DIDs) and DID Documents to be written and anchored to the ledger.&#x20;
+The cheqd Network enables identity primitives, such as Decentralised Identifiers (DIDs) and DID Documents to be written and anchored to the ledger.

 This functionality allows third parties to query the ledger in order to verify the authenticity of Verifiable Credentials (signed by DIDs and verification keys) presented to them, increasing: